netlify/swt/content/upcoming/james-stone.md

 __N: Any parting words?__

 J: Hopefully lots of people will come on Tuesday (Sept.
-29, 7pm, Wikia HQ, San Francisco) and here me talk about going from Wordpress to a Static Site Generator.
+29, 7pm, Wikia HQ, San Francisco) and hear me talk about going from Wordpress to a Static Site Generator.
 I’ll be showing code examples, and will tell about my approach that might be quite a bit different from what most people are used to.

 __N: Thanks for taking the time to talk with us, and see you Tuesday!__